Jane Martha St. John: Biography

 Jane Martha St. John was born Jane Martha Hicks Beach (not as has been mistakenly reported Jane Martha Beach) on 24 July 1801 at Williamstrip Park, Coln St. Aldwyn, Gloucestershire.
-She was the fourth daughter of Michael Hicks (Beach, 1760–1830) and Henrietta Maria Beach (1760–1837).
+She was the fourth daughter of Michael Hicks Beach (1760–1830), MP for Cirencester, and Henrietta Maria Beach (1760–1837).
 The family was particularly wealthy as her mother inherited large estates in Wiltshire as well as Williamstrip in Gloucestershire.
-In his will, Henrietta Maria Beach's father had stipulated that Michael should take the Beach name.
+In his will, Henrietta's father had stipulated that Michael should take the Beach name.
 As a result, in 1790 the name "Hicks Beach" came into being by Royal Licence.

 By the time Jane Martha was nine, her three sisters and two of her brothers had died.
-Her brother Michael, 21 years her senior had married, and her brother William, 18 years older than his sister, having completed his education at Eton and Edinburgh, the latter with his tutor Sydney Smith, was MP for Marlborough, leaving her as the only child at home.
-As her father was MP for Cirencester as well as a large landowner, the child's main occupation was probably to act as a companion to her mother.
+Her brother Michael, 30, was married, and her brother William, 27, was MP for Marlborough, leaving Jane as the only child at home.
 When Jane Martha was 14, her brother Michael died of sunstroke while on holiday, leaving her mother with a daughter-in-law she apparently disliked.
 Jane Martha became protective of her mother as can be seen in her correspondence to her sister-in-law at the time, tactfully suggesting that she stay away from Williamstrip.

-In 1832, their uncle, Wither Bramston, died, leaving his Oakley Hall estate in Hampshire to Jane Martha's brother William who went to live there with his young family.
-Jane may have joined him immediately or after their mother died in 1837.
-At that point, she had certainly moved to Oakley to keep house for her brother and help look after his children.
-There is also documentary evidence that Jane Martha Hicks Beach, as she then was, received correspondence addressed to her at Oakley but for the attention of her brother.
-In 1844/45 William, with Jane Martha and the children, took an extended holiday in Germany, possibly inspiring her to take her later trip to Italy.
+In 1832, their uncle, Wither Bramston, died, leaving his Oakley Hall estate in Hampshire to William who went to live there with his young family.
+Jane may have joined them there immediately or after Henrietta's death in 1837 to keep house and look after her brother's children.